Vrhovc/unic/README.md

 	}
 ````

-Then simply add to the masterfile to include one or another font:
+Then simply add to the masterfile to include one or another font, and use as directed...

 ````
 	@import "scss/fonts/droidsans";